robotcopper/robotcopper.github.io/micro-ROS/README.md

         └── libmicroros.a
 ```

 Copy the `include` directory and `libmicroros.a` file to your Pico project folder.
-Now, proceed to generate the `.elf` file for your micro-ROS node as described earlier.
+Now, proceed to generate the `.uf2` file for your micro-ROS node as described earlier.

 <br>